 The summer and fall are the best times to go full out and target the biggest fish.
-A small boat with a trolling motor and fish finder aboard will help you discover the best spots and identify the biggest fish.
+A small boat with a trolling motor, trolling motor battery and fish finder aboard will help you discover the best spots and identify the biggest fish.
 Use your fishfinder to follow underwater contours looking for deep pockets.
 Submerged trees, underwater islands, rock ledges, reefs, and sudden drop-offs are where the big walleyes tend to linger.
 Unfortunately, trolling may not be allowed on all lakes.
 But where it is, over the course of several visits you can map out the bottoms of even large lakes with your fish finder sonar so you know just where to start looking on your future trips.
 Add a fairly heavy sinker and drop your live bait straight down into these productive fishing holes.
 If you choose to use a jig or plug, keep it moving in a moderate S-pattern along the deep edges of these bottom contours.

 This is essentially a float that deploys your trolling lines at various angles.
 You'd be surprised at how many experienced fishermen have never even tried one.
 It extends the amount of line you can let out with minimal loss of control from drift and sinking.
 When fishing from a boat, walleyes can get skittish around the boat sounds or even the shape and shadow on the surface.
 A side-planer board can carry your crankbait or jig up to 150 feet away to avoid spooking the fish.
 Use of plane boards will depend on your fishing conditions, but if you rely on trolling, having one of these handy could make a huge difference.
 When you discover a great fishing hole but the walleye seem disturbed at your presence, just back off and deploy your planer board so you can get your jig to the spot from further away.